 Shop rates establish work center hourly rates

 A unique DBA innovation is our Shop Rates screen, which divides actual labor and manufacturing overhead costs by reported job labor hours for a recent time period to establish an hourly shop rate for labor and an hourly shop rate for overhead.

 Hourly shop rates are applied to work center hourly rates, where they can be factored up or down for exceptions.
 Work center hourly rates are used by cost rollups to calculate estimated manufacturing costs and are applied to job labor transactions.

 Another costing efficiency benefit is that DBA tracks the value of work in process automatically without any need for period end adjustments.
 Costs flow into WIP when materials are issued to jobs, job labor is updated, and subcontract service POs are received.

 Costs flow out of WIP when finished items are received to inventory.
 When a job gets closed, any variance between input and output costs gets posted to a WIP variance account so that the WIP account is always in perfect balance.

 Take your efficiency to a new level

 Complete cost profiles with absorbed labor and overhead costs are essential for sound decision making and efficient manufacturing.

-If you’ve hit the efficiency wall with your existing costing and manufacturing methods, replace them with absorption costing and Time to Shipment MRP.
+If you’ve hit the efficiency wall with your existing costing and manufacturing methods, replace them with absorption costing and Demand Driven MRP.
 Take your company to a new level of efficiency for the Amazon age.